trungtv/vi_spacy/README.md

+# Spacy 3.x
+Due to space limitation, our new repository is here: https://gitlab.com/trungtv/vi_spacy

 # vi_spacy (UPDATED, WORK for SPACY Verson > 2.1!!!)
 vi_spacy contains Vietnamese models for spaCy.
 We trained word2vec on a combination of wikipedia and news corpus, vector size = 128.
 Pos tagger and DEP parser are trained on UD Vietnamese (http://universaldependencies.org/treebanks/vi/index.html)
 ## Installation